 • Breast cancer prevention and control: Key messages your community needs to hear

 Presented by Kristin Harris, executive director of the Central Virginia affiliate of Susan G. Komen; and Carlin Rafie, Extension specialist with VCE

 • Get moving to reduce your colorectal cancer risk

 Time: 12:00 pm EDT

 • Have your cake and eat it too: Decreasing your colorectal cancer risk through smart food choices

 12:55 pm | Eastern Daylight Time (New York, GMT-04:00)

 Colorectal Cancer: What is it, and how do I get screened?

-Dr. Farrel Adkins, Specialist in colorectal surgery, Carilion Healthcare
+Presented by Dr. Farrel Adkins, specialist in colorectal surgery, Carilion Healthcare; and

 Adult Nutrition Specialist